Jamestown

 Directions

 Once you pass over Little River bridge, continue 3 miles and turn left onto CR15 and continue for 3.1 miles.
 Turn left at the 3147 sign onto a dirt road and go 0.6 miles. you will go past red/white no trespassing sign and an old stone dam.
-At the Y, look for a gated dirt road on the right near the beginning of a fence with another small mammut sticker on it.
+At the Y, look for a gated dirt road on the right near the beginning of a fence with an SCC sign on it.
 Use the gate code to unlock the gate, be sure to close the gate behind you.
-Continue on this dirt road for .6 miles to power lines.
-You’ll reach a fork where a barn is visible off to the left, take the right fork & proceed through the woods paralleling a large ditch on the left.
-Follow the road until you reach the base of the power lines.
-Park here off the road and out of the way.

 What to Expect